 The Ella Baker Center is named for an unsung hero of the civil rights movement who inspired and guided emerging leaders.
 We build on her legacy by giving people opportunities and skills to work together to strengthen our communities so that all of us can thrive.

 We believe that every person has the right to safety, to dignity, to equality, and to self-determination.
 Our work aims to defend and advance these rights in the United States.

 In this time of massive budget cuts across the country, state after state is sacrificing family and community safety nets, most markedly our schools.
 Cities across the country face bankruptcy while students and families amass more and more debt.
-Yet, politicians continue to invest billions into jails and prisons that fail to help people get their lives back on track nor help make our communities safer.
+Yet politicians continue to invest billions into jails and prisons that fail to help people get their lives on track and fail to make our communities safer.

 As long as we continue to spend on failed approaches that lock people up, we won’t be able to afford the vital resources that actually set up youth and families for success such as schools, job training programs, and funds for business innovation at local and regional levels.